Sila

 Conceit

-Conceit leads us to constantly compare ourselves to others, either feeling superior, inferior, or even equal in a way that reinforces a sense of self.
-This habit of comparison causes the mind to judge others, leading to feelings of entitlement or dissatisfaction.
+Conceit drives us to constantly compare ourselves to others, whether by feeling superior, inferior, or even equal in a way that reinforces a sense of self.
+This habit of comparison causes the mind to judge others, leading to entitlement, dissatisfaction, and division.
+It ties our sense of worth to how we measure up to others, creating a cycle of judgment and separation.
+Whether our ego is inflated or diminished by these comparisons, conceit keeps us trapped in suffering, perpetuating desires and aversions.
+This, in turn, leads to wrong speech, wrong actions, and wrong livelihood.

-To truly progress on the path, we must abandon all judgments about what is good or bad in the world.
-When practicing Sila, we must learn to see everyone as equals and stop comparing ourselves to others, whether by feeling superior or inferior.
-Overcoming conceit means releasing the need to place ourselves above or below anyone else, allowing us to move closer to a more peaceful and liberated state of mind.
+To progress on the path, we must let go of judgments about what is good or bad in the world.
+Practicing Sila involves seeing everyone as equals and abandoning the habit of comparing ourselves to others.
+Whether through feelings of superiority or inferiority, conceit keeps us bound.
+By releasing the need to place ourselves above or below anyone else, we take a significant step toward a more peaceful and liberated state of mind.

 Blame